The full list of stories can be found below.

 After speaking with in-house sources at pharma companies, reporter Charlotte Kilpatrick learned that they have mixed emotions about mounting pressure from governments, the World Health Organization and research institutions to give up patent rights to find a cure for COVID-19.

 Innovators are eager to find a vaccine, but the threat of having their IP seized leaves some companies wondering what precedent this pandemic will set.
-You can read the full article here.

 “Many people will come out of this and realise that they probably didn’t need to be doing a lot of the things they were.”
 That was the prediction of one lawyer trying to foresee the long-term effects of the COVID-19 pandemic.